TSMC planning advanced chip production in Arizona, says company's founder | Business

 "Three-nanometre, TSMC right now has a plan, but it has not been completely finalised," said Chang, who has retired from TSMC but remains influential in the company and the broader chip industry.
 "It has almost been finalised - in the same Arizona site, phase two.
 Five-nanometre is phase one, 3-nanometre is phase two."

-TSMC, Asia's most valuable listed company, declined to comment.
+TSMC, Asia's most valuable listed company, declined to comment, and referred to its statement earlier this month that it while it was building on a site for a potential second fab in Arizona it had not arrived on a final decision.
 The company is holding a "tool-in" ceremony in Arizona on Dec.
 6.

 Chang said he would be attending, along with TSMC customers and suppliers and U.S. Commerce Secretary Gina Raimondo.
 Chang added that U.S. President Joe Biden has also been invited, but that he didn't know if he would be going.